btc-raspberrypiclub/jeopardy/README.md

     docker compose --profile develop build

+To run the `develop` profile image with debuggig enabled:

+    docker compose --profile develop up dev

 ## Notes

 This software is designed to be used with the Raspberry Pi.
 If you would like to run Jeopardy on a Windows or Ubuntu please use Adam Beagle's <a href='https://github.com/adambeagle/jeoparpy'>jeoparpy software</a>.